badamiec3/readMeFile/README.md

 ## Footnote

 ### Functionality
 Footnote is an interactive application which allows users to create custom note cards on which they can record a book title, author, genre and description.
-The users can also choose a custom card colour and tick a box if they have read or bought the book already.
+The users can also choose a custom card colour and tick a box to show whether they have read/bought the book already.
 The user can also view all the created notes, update existing notes, and remove notes.

 The application was created for a project with the following objective: